the vegetative part of a fungus, consisting of a network of fine white filaments (hyphae).

 I am a mycologist, gardener, wild food enthusiast, and teacher.
 I teach people how to cultivate mushrooms to produce food, medicine, and to identify wild species through foraging courses.
-I aim to showcase the importance of fungi in our personal wellbeing, and our society’s sustainability, and ultimately, to promote the protection of fungi through conservation and habitat restoration.
+I aim to showcase the importance of fungi in our society and our personal health and wellbeing, and ultimately to promote the protection of fungi through conservation and habitat restoration.

 As a gardener and permaculturist, I search for ways to incorporate fungi into garden ecosystems that emulate species interactions in the wild, and have experience in indoor cultivation on both a home- and commercial-scale.